Camera Equipment

 Lens

-I recommend the Canon EF 100-500mm f/4.5-7.1L IS USM as the best all-round tele-zoom.
+The Canon RF 100-500mm f/4.5-7.1 L IS USM is still the best all-round tele-zoom.
 Its main advantages is the light weight, good for Birds in Flight (BIF) as well as handheld portraits.
 It has a close focus of only 119cm for insects and flora, and at 100mm wide enough for mammals.
-The biggest drawback is the cost.
+The biggest drawback is the cost and that it is a bit short with a full-frame camera.

-Best Lightweight setup
+Best Lightweight & budget

 For beginners, those who want the cheapest new setup or those who want the lightest possible lens+camera combo can look at getting Canon R7 with the ultralight Canon RF 100-400mm F5.6-8 IS USM.